gsm1011/hadoop.admin/manuscript/chapter7.md

 ```

 This configuration will enable the map output compression.
 To disable
-it, which is the default, we can change the value to be ’false’ or
+it, which is the default, we can change the value to be 'false' or
 remove this configuration property from the configuration file.

 Similar to the codec configuration for MapReduce job output, we can